spidasoftware/schema/doc/calc.md

 - [jsonlint.com] - validates that your json is correctly formed with more useful errors.
 - node_modules/JSV/examples/index.html - provides an easy to use interface for schema validation and viewing errors
+- [https://chrome.google.com/webstore/detail/chklaanhfefbnpoihckbnefhakgolnmc] JSONView or similar - a browser extension that will format JSON output cleanly.

 ####Limitations and known issues: